Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Pu-erh tea on white background.

-Pu-erh tea is a type of fermented tea that is known for its distinctive flavor and aroma.
-It is produced in the Yunnan province of China and is aged for several years, which gives it a unique character that develops over time.
-Pu-erh tea can be either raw (sheng) or ripe (shou), with raw pu-erh having a more pronounced and complex flavor profile, while ripe pu-erh is milder and smoother.
-Pu-erh tea is often compressed into cakes or bricks and is prized for its potential health benefits.
+Pu-erh tea is a fermented tea with a distinctive flavor and aroma.
+It is produced in the Yunnan province of China and aged for several years, which gives it a unique flavor that develops over time.
+Pu-erh tea can be either raw (sheng) or ripe (shou).
+Raw pu-erh has a more pronounced and complex flavor, while ripe pu-erh is milder and smoother.
+Pu-erh tea is often compressed into cakes or bricks and is credited with potential health benefits.

 Purple Tea

-Purple tea is a type of tea that comes from a unique cultivar of the Camellia Sinensis plant.
-Unlike other types of tea, purple tea leaves have a purple tint due to the high concentration of anthocyanins in the leaves.
-Anthocyanins are a type of flavonoid that have been linked to a range of health benefits, including reduced inflammation and improved heart health.
-Purple tea is grown primarily in Kenya, where it has gained popularity in recent years due to its unique flavor and potential health benefits.
-The tea has a light, floral flavor with a slightly sweet aftertaste.
+Purple tea is grown primarily in Kenya, and has become a valuable export for that poor nation as the tea has gained popularity due to its flavor and potential health benefits.
+It is made from a unique variety of the Camellia Sinensis plant that has purple-tinted leaves due to their high concentration of anthocyanins.
+Anthocyanins are a type of flavonoid that has been attributed a variety of health benefits, including reduced inflammation and improved heart health.
+The tea has a light floral flavor with a slightly sweet aftertaste.
 It is also low in caffeine, making it a good choice for those who are sensitive to caffeine.

 Yellow Tea

-Yellow tea is a type of Chinese tea that is known for its unique flavor profile and delicate aroma.
-It is a type of partially fermented tea that is processed using a unique technique that involves wrapping the tea leaves in a cloth and allowing them to slowly ferment and turn yellow.
-This process results in a tea that is milder in taste than green tea, but richer than white tea.
-Yellow tea is also known for its health benefits, as it is rich in antioxidants and has been shown to have a positive effect on digestion.
+Yellow tea is a Chinese tea with a distinctive flavor and aroma that comes from its processing.
+It is lightly fermented by wrapping the tea leaves in a cloth and allowing them to slowly ferment and turn yellow.
+This unusual process results in milder-tasting tea than green tea but richer than white tea.
+Yellow tea is also credited with several health benefits, as it is rich in antioxidants and has been shown to have a positive effect on digestion.

 Tea Blends